All-Ireland Light-bellied Brent Goose Census

 The census is annual and consists of two counts (one in autumn and one in spring) undertaken on pre-determined dates and mainly covers coastal counties in Ireland.

-If you are interested in participating in this census please contact the Irish Brent Goose Research Group
+If you are interested in participating in this census please contact the WWT’s GSMP Team, who will put you in touch with the Irish Brent Goose Research Group.

 The All-Ireland Light-bellied Brent Goose Census is organised by the Irish Brent Goose Research Group.